LuaScripters/Tutorial/windows.md

 if you haven't already configured this for your user account:

-In the commandline window, type `set PATH=C:\MinGW\bin:%PATH%` assuming you installed MinGW under `C:\MinGW` (see installation step)
+In the commandline window, type `set PATH=C:\MinGW\bin:%PATH%` assuming you installed MinGW under `C:\MinGW` (see installation step).
+Otherwise, replace `C:\MinGW` your chosen MinGW installation directory.

-Now you should be able to compile Lua by typing `mingw32-make mingw`
+Now you should be able to compile Lua by typing `mingw32-make mingw`.

 If this step completes without errors, the following new files should have been created in the `src` folder: